I don’t think you guys understand how hard it is to pull myself away from nonstop video game playing (I’m on summer break

 Pump it Up!

 Overall, people who aren’t deficient in iron won’t have to worry about utilizing any of these strategies.
 However, if you ARE deficient, try out some of these tips and see how it goes!
-Keep checking in with your doctor to monitor your iron status as you attempt these.
+Check up regularly with your doctor to monitor your iron status.
 Good luck at pumping up your iron!